_JPG.jpg)

 in the darkness of a new street

-awake and broken amongst dawn.
+awake and broken as dawn.

 I lent Kundera’s novel,